hifi-finance/hifi-liquidator-js/README.md

 ## Gotchas

 1. Ensure that your wallet has enough funds to cover gas costs and subsidize collateral for liquidations.
 Additionally, make sure to grant all necessary token approvals for subsidization.
-2. Double-check that the `.env` file is set up correctly, as it contains essential information needed for the smooth operation of the bot.
+2. Double-check that the `.env` file is set up correctly, as it contains essential information needed for the smooth operation of the service.
-3. Currently, the bot relies on new block information to initiate liquidations, which may put significant strain on API endpoints.
+3. Currently, the service relies on new block information to initiate liquidations, which may put significant strain on API endpoints.
 Future enhancements could involve reacting to Chainlink price updates and implementing a cooldown period to reduce the load.
-4. To optimize API endpoint usage, consider enabling the bot's data persistence feature by setting the `PERSISTENCE` environment variable.
+4. To optimize API endpoint usage, consider enabling the service's data persistence feature by setting the `PERSISTENCE` environment variable.

 ## Supported Chains